wp-plugins/ank-google-map/readme.txt

 = I found some grammar mistakes in plugin docs/page =

-See, i have no time to read docs properly, but i correct them whenever i find them.
+See, i have no time to read docs, but i corrects them whenever i find one.
 And, I am not fluid with english language also.

 = Future Plans ? =